Snowmass 2021 whitepaper: Proton structure at the precision frontier

 \subsubsection{Unpolarized Proton PDFs}

-A large quantity of EIC data sensitive to the unpolarized PDFs will be supplied through inclusive neutral-current (NC) and charged-current (CC) DIS cross section measurements involving electron-DIS collisions with protons and light nuclei like the deuteron, $^3$He, $^4$He.
-In the latter case, measurements involving light nuclei could be used to determine proton PDFs, including a correction~\cite{Bailey:2020ooq,Accardi:2021ysh} or an uncertainty~\cite{Ball:2020xqw,Ball:2021leu} that takes into account nuclear effects, or nuclear PDFs themselves as discussed in Sect.~\ref{subsec:nuc_PDFs} below.
-The inclusive NC and CC DIS cross section measurements taken at the EIC are expected to cover a broad kinematic region significantly overlapping with that probed by HERA, although with instantaneous luminosities potentially three orders of magnitude larger.
-In comparison to their HERA counterparts, these probes of the $x$-$Q^2$ plane will stretch to much higher values of $x$, typically up to $x\sim 0.6-0.7$.
-At sufficiently high center-of-mass energies, this region is expected to be rather insensitive to higher-twist effects which can be significant at $W^2 \leq 15-20\, \mathrm{GeV}^2$; these measurements will therefore cleanly constrain PDFs at relatively large $x$.
-At the same time, EIC coverage will also extend to softer values of $Q^2$, allowing a rich phenomenological program to examine power-suppressed corrections like the higher-twist effects.
+A large quantity of EIC data sensitive to the unpolarized PDFs will be supplied through inclusive neutral-current (NC) and charged-current (CC) DIS cross section measurements involving electron-DIS collisions with protons and light nuclei, especially the deuteron, $^3$He, $^4$He.
+Measurements involving light nuclei could be used to determine either proton PDFs (including a correction~\cite{Bailey:2020ooq,Accardi:2021ysh} or an uncertainty~\cite{Ball:2020xqw,Ball:2021leu} that accounts for nuclear effects) or nuclear PDFs themselves, as discussed in Sect.~\ref{subsec:nuc_PDFs}.
+The inclusive NC and CC DIS cross section measurements at the EIC are expected to cover a broad kinematic region that significantly overlaps with the one probed by HERA, and with the EIC instantaneous luminosities potentially higher by three orders of magnitude.
+These probes of the $x$-$Q^2$ plane will stretch to much higher values of $x$, typically up to $x\sim 0.6-0.7$.
+At sufficiently high center-of-mass energies, this region is expected to be rather insensitive to higher-twist effects, which can be significant at $W^2 \leq 15-20\, \mathrm{GeV}^2$.
+These measurements will therefore cleanly constrain PDFs at relatively large $x$.
+At the same time, the EIC coverage will also extend to softer values of $Q^2$, allowing a rich phenomenological program to examine power-suppressed contributions like the higher-twist effects.
 In comparison to previous DIS experiments, systematic uncertainties will be small, possibly not exceeding 1\%; statistical uncertainties will be even smaller.